MatanIsaac/AsteroidsRemake/README.md

 This project, while small in scale, embraces the open-source philosophy.

-A few finishing touches are still to be dealt with, in order to make this game complele.
+A few finishing touches are still to be dealt with, in order to make this game complete.

 Here's a TODO List: (Done tasks are marked with - ![icons8-ok-16](https://github.com/MTN95/AsteroidsRemake/assets/113786893/0b1a5b0b-cfce-4f5f-b59c-95b3b91507e2))